 After frying, we fill the tortillas with the maple-braised turkey, roasted butternut squash and shredded cheese.
 Gently roll up the enchiladas and line in a baking pan.
 I like to squeeze in as many enchiladas as I can, but I also find serving is easier when I leave a little space in between the enchiladas.
 Top with the red enchilada sauce and cheese and pop into the oven.

 Once the enchiladas finish baking, cover them with foil and let them sit for five to 10 minutes.
-I know — you’re hungry and ready to dig in, but this gives the enchiladas a chance to set.
-Otherwise, our enchiladas are more likely to fall apart when serving, and we didn’t put in all that work just to have our enchiladas turn into a huge mess.
+I know --- you're hungry and ready to dig in, but this gives the enchiladas a chance to set.
+Otherwise, our enchiladas are more likely to fall apart when serving, and we didn't put in all that work just to have our enchiladas turn into a huge mess.

-What to Serve With Thanksgiving Enchiladas
+What to Serve on the Side?

 To keep with the holiday vibe, I like to serve these enchiladas with a side of pomegranate guacamole.
 Simply mash up ripe avocados with lime juice, cayenne pepper, salt and cilantro and sprinkle with pomegranate arils.
 I love adding pomegranate arils to guacamole because it adds a pretty hue as well as a little crunch.